census-instrumentation/opencensus-service/README.md

 The collector also takes some global configurations that modify its behavior for all receivers / exporters.

 1. Add Attributes to all spans passing through this collector.
-These additional attributes can be configured to either overwrite existing keys if they already exists on the span, or respect the original values.
+These additional attributes can be configured to either overwrite existing keys if they already exist on the span, or respect the original values.
-2. The key of each attribute can also be mapped to different stringss using the `key-mapping` configuration.
+2. The key of each attribute can also be mapped to different strings using the `key-mapping` configuration.
 The key matching is case sensitive.

 An example using these configurations of this is provided below.